Samuel Beníquez: Awards

-On October 17, 2012: Samuel Beniquez and Samuel Ortiz, from AVFA, were nominated for an Emmy® Award for the category “COMMUNITY / PUBLIC SERVICE (PSAs),” for public service commercial that produced entitled: Date Cuenta...
-Orientate Deten el Bullying!
+On October 17, 2012, Samuel Beniquez and Samuel Ortiz, from AVFA, were nominated for an Emmy® Award for the category “COMMUNITY / PUBLIC SERVICE (PSAs),” for a public service commercial that produced entitled: "Date Cuenta...
+Orientate Deten el Bullying!"

-On November 2012: Samuel and his firm won two MarCom Awards for public service campaign marketing/public relations/communications entitled "Date Cuenta... ¡Oriéntate!
+In November 2012, Samuel and his firm won two MarCom Awards for a public service campaign marketing/public relations/communications entitled "Date Cuenta... ¡Oriéntate!
 Detén el "Bullying", and another, for the social media campaign prepared for Atlantic University College institution.